JamieDavis2016/JamieDavis2016.github.io/_sessions/u18s/2026/September/9 Sep/index.md

 - Our goal; creating an attack off of our serve receive

 Games to points of 10
+- 1 for winning the rally
+- 2 points for a sideout attack on serve receive

 # Activity 2 - 6 vs 6
 ## Purpose; Creating our sideout structure and seeing what our stats tell us about it (we're after 55% and above!)